terraform-google-modules/terraform-google-vpc-service-controls/examples/simple_example/README.md

 # Simple Example

-This example illustrates how to use the `vpc-service-controls` module.
+This example illustrates how to use the `vpc-service-controls` module to configure an org policy, an access level, a regular regular perimeter and a BigQuery resource inside the regular perimeter.

+# Requirements
+Make sure you've gone through the root [Requirement Section](../../#requirements)

 [^]: (autogen_docs_start)